Rule

 Created job

-Create a job that will run at a specific interval.
+Create a job that will run when a provided trigger occurs.

 - Parameters: